Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 set l_start_dt = dateadd( day, -16, to_date( '1998-07-02', 'yyyy-mm-dd' ) );
 set l_end_dt   = dateadd( day,   1, to_date( '1998-07-02', 'yyyy-mm-dd' ) );
 ```
 4. The *"copy into"* statement is where we are copying (Unloading) the data from the SNOWFLAKE_SAMPLE_DATA into CSV formatted files into an internal table stage.
-As part of this copy we are modifying the data a bit to show changes in l_line_status over time.
+As part of this *"copy into"* statement we are modifying the data a bit to show changes in l_line_status over time.

 ``` sql
 -- run this 2 or 3 times to produce overlapping files with new and modified records.